 Each camera-view image is fed into a CNN to extract the camera-view features.
 The 2D camera-view features are decoded by another CNN to predict the camera-view density maps.
 The camera-view feature extraction and density map prediction layer settings can be found in Table \ref{table:layer_setting} left.

-Here, the camera-view prediction branches contribute to the model performance in 2 aspects.
-First, the camera-view prediction branches together with the 2D density map supervision improves the training of the camera-view feature extraction.
-A similar strategy is used in \citealp{zhang2019wide}, where the camera-view prediction branches are used in the first stage for pre-training.
+The camera-view prediction branches contribute to the model performance in two aspects.
+First, the camera-view prediction branches together with the 2D density map supervision improve the training of the camera-view feature extraction.
+A similar strategy is used by \cite{zhang2019wide}, where the camera-view prediction branches are used in the first stage for pre-training.
 Second, the camera-view prediction branches force the 2D feature representation to be consistent with the 3D feature representation, and the difference between them is the geometric projection.
-This constraint is natural because the 2D and 3D observations are linked by the geometry projection, and the same link still exists between the 2D and 3D feature representations.
-The 2D-3D feature representation constraint was also used in \citealp{girdhar2016learning}, where the 3D representation is forced to be able to predict the 2D observations from it.
+This constraint is natural because the 2D and 3D observations are linked by the geometric projection, and the same link still exists between the 2D and 3D feature representations.
+The 2D-3D feature representation constraint was also used by \cite{girdhar2016learning} for 3D reconstruction, where the 3D representation is forced to be able to predict the corresponding 2D observations.
 Furthermore, this constraint can improve the final 3D prediction performance (see ablation study for more details).

 \zq{Suppose} there are $N$ camera-views, the density map prediction for the $i_{th}$ view is $V_i\in {R^{h \times w}} $ and the corresponding ground-truth is $V_i^t \in {R^{h \times w}}$, then the camera-view density map prediction loss $l_{2d}$ is the mean-square error (MSE):